 \subsection{Human experts qualifications}

-The first expert is a Chartered Financial Analyst (CFA) with over 8 years of experience in the enterprise finance field.
-They worked as finance manager at major technology, fintech firms and top-tier consulting.
-Academically, they hold a Master of Science in Finance domain from the University of Southern California and a Bachelor of Economics, major in Finance from the Peking University, providing them with a unique dual perspective on both rigorous financial principles and extensive working expertise across both in-house and consulting.
+The first expert is a Chartered Financial Analyst (CFA) with over eight years of experience in enterprise finance.
+They have worked as a finance manager at leading technology and fintech companies as well as top-tier consulting firms.
+They hold a Master of Science in Finance from a prestigious U.S. university and a Bachelor of Economics with a major in Finance from a top university in China.
+This background gives them a strong dual perspective combining rigorous financial principles with extensive in-house and consulting expertise.

-The second expert is a senior finance professional with over 14 years of experience in corporate financial management and accounting operations.
-They have held management positions at prominent organizations, including Microsoft and GoDaddy, where they specialized in financial planning and analysis, revenue accounting, and fiscal strategy.
-They hold an MBA from the USC Marshall School of Business and a Bachelor’s degree from the University of Washington.
+The second expert is a senior finance professional with over fourteen years of experience in corporate financial management and accounting operations.
+They have led financial planning and analysis, revenue accounting, and fiscal strategy at major global technology companies.
+They hold an MBA from a leading U.S. business school and a Bachelor’s degree from a renowned public research university.